x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/prerequisites.md

    a. [.NET Framework 4.8](https://download.visualstudio.microsoft.com/download/pr/014120d7-d689-4305-befd-3cb711108212/0fd66638cde16859462a6243a4629a50/ndp48-x86-x64-allos-enu.exe)

+      > [!NOTE]
-      **Note**: When installing on Windows Server Core, you must use key "/q" for install this package.
-Optionally, you can use "/log [PATH]" for logging.
+      > When installing on Windows Server Core, you must use key "/q" for install this package.
+Optionaly you can use "/log [PATH]" for logging.

    b.
 [Visual C++ Redistributable Package for Visual Studio 2012](https://www.microsoft.com/download/details.aspx?id=30679)

-      **Notes**:
+      > [!NOTE]
+      >

-      - The system requirements for the Visual C++ redistributable package do not mention support for Windows Server 2016 or Windows Server 2019, but the redistributable package is safe to install on these versions of Windows.
+      > - The system requirements for the Visual C++ Redistributable package do not mention support for Windows Server 2016 or Windows Server 2019, but the redistributable package is safe to install on these versions of Windows.
+      >
-      - An overview of the latest supported versions is available at: [Visual C++ Redistributable versions](https://support.microsoft.com/help/2977003/the-latest-supported-visual-c-downloads).
+      > - An overview of the latest supported versions is available at: [Visual C++ Redistributable versions](https://support.microsoft.com/help/2977003/the-latest-supported-visual-c-downloads).
+      >
-      - The Visual C++ redistributable package is required if you're using the Exchange Setup Wizard to prepare Active Directory.
+      > - The Visual C++ redistributable package is required if you're using the Exchange Setup Wizard to prepare Active Directory.
 If you're using unattended Setup from the command line to prepare Active Directory, this package isn't required.
 For more information, see [Prepare Active Directory and domains](prepare-ad-and-domains.md).

 2. Install the Remote Tools Administration Pack by running the following command in Windows PowerShell: